HamedCoding/QL_Taxi/readme.md

 # Q Learning Plays Taxi-v3 (OpenAI)

-In the first test, a taxi takes the passenger from point Y to point R.
+In the first test, the taxi takes the passenger from point Y to point R.

 Taxi route for the first test (8 steps):
 <p align="center">